kevvo83/gcp-infra/gcp-storage-db-services.md

       * Cloud SQL Auth Proxy service - needs to be setup manually on a Compute instance
       * There's a .dmg installer to use to install and run the Auth Proxy as a daemon
     * Alternatively - could even peer VPCs and access via private IP!
+* Cloud SQL data loss features:
+  * Automated backups
+  * Binary logging
+    * Allows DB to record all changes to the data
+    * Can be used for:
+      * Replication (to other dbs)
+      * Backup & Auditing
+    * Can be used to recover DB upto the last recorded transaction
+* Cloud SQL data consistency features:
+  * Semi-asynchronous replication:
+    * Commits data only after change has been replicated to at least 1 read-replica
+    * Helps with data consistency across the cluster
+* Backups are different from exports:
+  * Exports can be of tables to a bucket - and are managed by you
+  * Backups are of the entire database - and are managed by CloudSQL

 ## CloudSpanner